What Is General Liability Insurance in South Carolina?

 Choose the right policy structure

 A business owner's policy (BOP) bundles general liability with commercial property insurance for less than buying them separately.
 Get a BOP if you run a Charleston boutique with inventory, a Greenville restaurant with kitchen equipment or a Columbia office with furniture and computers worth protecting.
-Standalone general liability works better for consulting firms, landscapers or contractors operating from home offices without significant property at risk.
+Standalone general liability works better for consulting firms, landscapers or contractors operating from home offices without property at risk.

 4. 4